share this post

 I love anything that taste like pizza, and this pizza dip the my last favorite recipe to share with family and friends on movie night.

-Pizza dip is a cheesy dip with all the pizza flavors: mozzarella, pizza sauce, pepperoni, and a layer of ultra-creamy cheesy cream cheese.
+Keto pizza dip is a cheesy dip with all the pizza flavors: mozzarella, pizza sauce, pepperoni, and a layer of ultra-creamy cheesy cream cheese and minimal carbs.

 It’s an appetizer or side that can be served for a game night with bread, chips, or tortillas.

-There’s one simple way to make cheesy pizza dip.
+There’s one simple way to make this low-carb cheesy pizza dip.

 Ingredients